 7. Sid Cahuenga’s One-of-a-Kind shop

-Steeped in fantastically fabricated history, complete with a wonderfully talented actor (Danny Dillon) portraying Mr. Cahuenga himself, this bungalow-style building near the park’s entrance contained scores of rare movie and entertainment memorabilia.
+Steeped in fantastically fabricated history, complete with a wonderfully talented actor (Danny Dillon) portraying Mr. Cahuenga himself, this bungalow-style building near the park’s entrance contained scores of rare movies and entertainment memorabilia.
 Autographs, posters, props were stuffed onto shelves throughout the quaint shop.
 At one time, there was even a diver from the “20,000 Leagues Under the Sea” attraction on display, tucked into the back of an antique truck parked next to the store.
-The antique and curio store itself has been closed, temporarily relocated and reopened a few times (as a Fast Pass + station and as a Photo Pass store).
-It’s the original version of this treasure trove of unique items that is very much missed.
+The antique and curio store itself has been closed, temporarily relocated, and reopened a few times (as a Fast Pass + station and as a Photo Pass store).
+It’s the original version of this treasure trove of unique items that are very much missed.

 8. Soundsations Booths